Reduction of the electroweak correlation in the PDF updating by using the forward-backward asymmetry of Drell-Yan process: Summary and discussion

-Two issues we would like to point out that: firstly, although the CT14HERA2 PDFs are used throughout this study, we have checked that similar conclusions also work for using the proposed observable $G(\Delta)$ to update other PDF sets, such as MMHT2014~\cite{MMHT2014}, i.e., very little bias on the measurement of $\stw$ is found when using the $G(\Delta)$ input to update the original PDFs; secondly, while the quantative demonstration presented in the paper is mainly based on an ATLAS-liked experiment as an example, the idea and conclusions also hold for other hadron collider experiments such as CMS \cite{CMSdetector} and LHCb \cite{LHCbdetector}.
+This new method of using the gradient information of the $A_{FB}(M)$ spectrum in the PDF global fitting, and meanwhile using its average value around the $Z$-pole dominated by $A_{FB}(M_Z)$ to determine the $\effstw$, could provide a safe, uncorrelated and unbiased way for the high precision PDF update and electroweak measurement at the future high luminosity LHC experiments.
+The above discussion and proposal is based on the CT14HERA2 PDF predictions, and we have checked that similar conclusions also work for using the proposed $G(\Delta)$ to update other PDF sets, such as MMHT2014~\cite{MMHT2014}.
+In addition, although the quantative demonstration presented in the paper is mainly based on an ATLAS-liked experiment as an example, the idea and conclusions also hold for other hadron collider experiments such as CMS \cite{CMSdetector} and LHCb \cite{LHCbdetector}.